act-rules/act-rules.github.io/_rules/target-size-enhanced-gi8qkf.md

 This rule applies ta any [HTML element][namespaced element] for which all the following are true:

-> comment: focusing on element rather than widget feels more natural to talk about CSS boxes later.

 - the element is an [inheriting semantic][] `widget`; and
 - the element is [visible][]; and
-- the element can be [targeted by a pointer event][].
+- the element [can be targeted by a pointer event][].

-  > comment: this may get tricky to properly define or test.
-Notably because we cannot access the list of events that can target an element, and empirical testing is not good due to stuff possibly happening in the back, or async, …
-  > Maybe it would be easier to restrict the list of widgets to those that are supposed to accept pointer events?
-E.g. `button` and `link` are normally stuff that can be clicked.
-OTOH, having them not clickable (and too small) is a failure of 1.3.1, not 2.5.5…
+Exception: not for `area` (due to weird shapes).
+Exception: not if a descendant is focusable (hard to define the clickable area).

 ## Expectation

 For each test target, at least one of the following is true:

-- the target element has a [border box][] width and height of at least 44 CSS pixels; or
+- the target element has a [clickable area][] width and height of at least 44 CSS pixels; or
-  > comment: picking the border box as (i) it seems clicking in the padding or border areas does activate `onclick` functions (clicking in margin doesn't); and (ii) this mostly corresponds to the `getBoundingClientRect` JS function, and 2.5.8 refers a lot to "bounding boxes", so it sounds like a good match
-- the target has a [programmatic label][]; or
-  > comment: this is a way to circumvent part of the "equivalent bit".
-Essentially, we say that if there is a programmatic label (which usually does the same as the widget), we don't try to look at it.
-We could also restrict this condition to "has a programmatic label of 44×44px" but that gets tricky when it is the combined sizes which is good enough.
-  > This could also be moved to Applicability if we don't try to look at the size of the label.
 - the target is part of [inline text][]; or
   > comment: I feel this is going to be difficult to define objectively, so it is better in Expectation for now. #1010 has some work in that direction that we can probably reuse: https://github.com/act-rules/act-rules.github.io/pull/1010/files#diff-32079a0602a5a909b242b4e0961e7c5ddd6b6f5c9906b216d5bf21cf2ba13a77R28-R29
 - the target is a [UI controlled component][].